pinax/django-mailer/docs/usage.rst

     def my_handler(connection, message, exc):
         if isinstance(exc, SomeDeliveryException):
-            # trying to re-send this very message desparately
+            # trying to re-send this very message desperately
             # (if you have good reason to)
             [..]
             status = 'sent'